 Make a batch on the weekend and you have a protein packed, microwavable breakfast all week long.
 Sometimes I even make two batches.
 Freeze one for the following week.
 That way you're only prepping breakfast twice a month.
 Score!
 At first it may seem like a challenge planning the time to prep them, but once you get into the routine of making them it will be a breeze!

-These Gingerbread Protein Pancakes are based on my popular Cottage Cheese Pancakes which have only three ingredients!
-I winterfied the recipe by adding tons of ginger, cinnamon, cardamon and other goodies to spice things up!
+These Gingerbread Protein Pancakes are based on my popular Cottage Cheese Pancakes which have only 4 ingredients!
+I "winterfied" the recipe by adding warm spices - ginger, cinnamon, cardamon and allspice to spice things up!

 - Heat a skillet to medium high heat and spray with nonstick cooking spray.